OVI | DUI defense ATTORNEY

 WHAT HAPPENS at OVI|DUI court Dates?

 A first court date is typically an arraignment.
 At this court date you enter a plea of “Guilty,” “Not Guilty,” or “No Contest.”
-The Court may inform you of the worst penalties possible upon conviction to impress upon a Defendant that they need an attorney.
-Your attorney can also address a license suspension, get paperwork from the prosecutor, and even resolve your case quickly.
+The Court will inform you of the worst penalties possible upon conviction to impress upon a Defendant that they need an attorney.
+Your attorney could address a license suspension, get paperwork from the prosecutor, and even resolve your case quickly.

 What happens after arraignment?